-In embedded systems the term firmware is very common and describes the software that runs close to the hardware usually with limited resources and almost always in a deterministic execution time frame.
-Don’t be fooled however; Firmware can be many thousands of code lines and be a complete application.
+In embedded systems, the term firmware is very common and describes the software that runs close to the hardware usually with limited resources and commonly in a deterministic execution time frame.
+Don’t be fooled, however; Firmware can be many thousands of code lines and be a complete application.

-And how you debug such a piece of software?
+How such a piece of software is debugged?
 It is often stated that debugging is an art.
-Imagine a motor control system where you need to step code (ie. stop executing the program) while the motor is running.
+Debugging embedded systems is even more difficult.
+Electronics that control physical resources (like motors) cannot freeze while stepping in the code, making the process challenging.
 It would be really hard to trace a problem in this case.
-So experts in the field use multiple approaches often not found in usual software development projects to trace intermittent errors or problems that relate with the unpredictable environment under real-time.
+So experts in the field use multiple approaches often not found in usual software development projects to trace intermittent errors or problems that relate to the unpredictable environments in real-time.

-Software/firmware quality is something which cannot be easily assessed by non-experts.
+Software/firmware quality is something that cannot be easily assessed by non-experts.
 There are a few guidelines though, which give an indication of the written code quality.